wix-incubator/books-manager-home-exam/README.md

 ## First assignment
 All of the data about the books (search and cover images) should be acquired from the [openLibrary api](https://openlibrary.org/developers/api).
-For the first assignment they should implement all of the user  stories above.
+For the first assignment you should implement all of the user  stories above.
 collections and books should be persisted using local storage.

 ## Second assignment
-Building upon the first assignment, they should add a filter panel which lets filter the the book list by author and by range of publication years.
+Building upon the first assignment, you should add a filter panel which lets the user filter the the book list by author.
-The author filter should be applied as you type (only when there are more than 2 chars in the filter) and the year range should be applied using a button.
+The author filter should be applied as you type.

 ## Third assignment